MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/monitor-arc-enabled-vm-with-scom-managed-instance.md

 - Set up and manage Gateways seamlessly from SCOM Managed Instance portal on Arc-enabled servers for off-Azure monitoring.
 - Reuse existing System Center Operations Manager on-premises connected Gateway servers with SCOM Managed Instance while retaining their connectivity with the existing endpoints.
 - Set high availability at Gateway plane for agent failover as described in [Designing for High Availability and Disaster Recovery](https://learn.microsoft.com/system-center/scom/plan-hadr-design) .

+## Linux monitoring with SCOM Managed Instance

+With SCOM Managed Instance, you can monitor Linux workloads that are on-premises and behind a gateway server.
+At this stage, we don't support monitoring Linux VMs hosted in Azure.
+For more information, see [How to monitor on-premises Linux VMs](https://learn.microsoft.com/system-center/scom/manage-deploy-crossplat-agent-console?view=sc-om-2022).

+For more information, see [Azure Monitor SCOM Managed Instance frequently asked questions](https://learn.microsoft.com/system-center/scom/operations-manager-managed-instance-common-questions).

 ## Use Arc channel for Agent configuration and monitoring data